Advancing More Equitable Human Services Policies and Programs

 Photo courtesy of the Baltimore Police Department

-• A November 2022 blog post explores Three Ways the AIR Equity Initiative is Addressing Justice in Public Safety and Policing: data gathering and evaluation; strategic partnerships and consultancies with community and industry leaders; and examining the efficacy of community-level programming that integrates socio-historical experiences to rethink traditional policing strategies.
+• Three Ways the AIR Equity Initiative is Addressing Justice in Public Safety and Policing is a blog post that explores the AIR Equity Initiative's focus on data gathering and evaluation; strategic partnerships and consultancies with community and industry leaders; and examining the efficacy of community-level programming that integrates socio-historical experiences to rethink traditional policing strategies.

 • Building Bridges to Equity: Data-Informed Approaches to Cultivate Peaceful Communities, a two-part webinar hosted by the AIR Equity Initiative, provides diverse perspectives on the role of data and dignity in the current state of public safety systems and envisions data-informed public safety approaches that more equitably respond to the needs of every community.